Venture investor Kevin Hartz targets tech founders with blank-check firm

 Hartz believes his experience as an entrepreneur, as well as his management team, including former ZeroDown Chief Operating Officer Troy Steckenrider III and Spike Lipkin, chief executive of Newfront, will help them connect with tech founders, among whom he has seen a reckoning moment from staying private for too long.

 SPACs accounted for 40% of IPOs in the first half of this year, PwC data showed.
 Merging with SPACs has seen rising popularity among companies as a way to raise capital faster with more certainty.
-Recent tech companies that went public through SPACs include online vehicle seller Shift Technologies and fintech firm Paya Payments.
+Tech companies with plans to go public through SPACs include online vehicle seller Shift Technologies and fintech firm Paya Payments.

 Goldman Sachs Group Inc GS.N advised the one SPAC IPO and Goodwin Procter LLP served as legal advisor.